|►||About the Center|

 STEP 3: MEET HEALTH INSURANCE AND IMMUNIZATION REQUIREMENTS

 Health Insurance: All international students at the University of Washington are required to carry health insurance.
-Most purchase the UW Accident and Sickness Insurance Plan, which costs $470 per quarter and provides up to $100,000 in medical coverage, as well as a limited dental plan.
+Most purchase the Student Health Insurance Plan (SHIP), which costs $706 per quarter and provides up to $100,000 in medical coverage, as well as a limited dental plan.
 However, students on an official exchange program, such as Euromasters, can get around the requirement by demonstrating that they already carry an equivalent amount of health insurance in their home country.
 To qualify for this exemption, you must bring a copy of an active insurance policy and present it to our International Services Office by the end of the first week of Spring Quarter.
+For more information on how to waive the UW health insurance requirement please click here.

-Measles Immunization Requirement: All students at the University of Washington are required to provide proof of measles (rubeola) immunity, or to request a waiver for religious, personal, or medical reasons.
+Measles Immunization Requirement: All students at the University of Washington are required to provide proof of measles (Rubeola) immunity, or to request a waiver for religious, personal, or medical reasons.
 Detailed information can be found at our Immunization Website.
 The campus Health Center will not allow you to register for classes until you have met this requirement.
 Therefore, we ask you to send us a completed Measles Immunity Verification Form before the first day of registration for Spring Quarter (you can find this form on the Immunization Website).
-Mail your immunization form directly to the Center for West European Studies on or before March 4, 2013, or fax it to us at 1-206-616-2462.
+Please follow the requirements on the Measles Immunization form carefully, and use the correct date format (mm/dd/year).
+You can mail your immunization form directly to the Center for West European Studies, send a scanned copy to email@example.com (preferred), or fax it to us at 1-206-616-2462.
+Pleas make sure you send us this form on or before March 3, 2014.

 Center for West European Studies